uzeportal/bbb-mp4/README.md

 1) MEETING_ID is the internal meeting id of the recording that you want to convert into MP4.
 2) The MP4 file of the given meeting id is kept in mp4 directory
+3) The command above will record meeting in webm format, convert to MP4 and upload to S3.

 ### Live recording